 Jan Booth – Jan Booth has been a teacher leader with IWP for over 25 years, and currently serves as co-director for the Summer Leadership Institute.
 She retired from the classroom with experience in special, elementary, and gifted education.
 She now serves as adjunct faculty in Concordia University’s literacy department.
 Jan and her husband are active members of the Stage Coach Players theatre in her home town, DeKalb.
 They also enjoy agility training with their four dogs.

-Rebecca D’Angelo – Rebecca is currently a fifth grade teacher at Edison Elementary School in Elmhurst Il.
+Rebecca D’Angelo – Rebecca is retired from her position as a fifth grade teacher at Edison Elementary School in Elmhurst Il.
 While she has spent the majority of her teaching career at the fifth grade level, she has had experience with levels kindergarten through eighth grade.
 She earned a Masters Degree in Teacher Leadership and is a member of district curriculum development teams in the area of writing and E/LA content development.
 She conducts workshops at professional conferences on the local, state, and national level on the subject of writing and disciplinary literacy.
-She has co-authored a book entitled “Literacy and History in Action” to be published by Teachers College Press in late 2015.
+She has co-authored a book entitled Literacy and History in Action published by Teachers College Press.
+She is IWP Co-Director/ Secretary.

 Marianne Flanagan – Marianne’s education career spans 40 years, including 26 as an elementary teacher.
 She began leading professional development with the Center for City Schools at National-Louis U. She then became a facilitator for the School Teams Achieving Results for Students (STARS) program in Chicago Public Schools.
 She now leads IWP workshops on classroom writing workshop and literature circles, and mentors Michigan State U. pre-service teachers in their internships at CPS.

-Judy Johnstone – After 34 years as a classroom teacher and department chair at Carl Sandburg High School in Orland Park, Judy shifted to full time language arts consulting.
+Judy Johnstone (Emerita Team Member)- After 34 years as a classroom teacher and department chair at Carl Sandburg High School in Orland Park, Judy shifted to full time language arts consulting.
 While this mainly focuses on her 25 year relationship with the IWP, working with schools throughout the Chicagoland area, she has also aided numerous schools on improving student achievement.
 Currently, she is working with a CPS school to develop professional coaching teams.

 Deborah Shefren – Deborah Shefren is an educational consultant with more than 35 years of experience as a classroom teacher, reading specialist, literacy coach, and adjunct faculty member at National Louis University where she teaches graduate courses in reading and supervises student teachers.
 Deborah received her MA in Curriculum and Instruction from National Louis University.
 Deborah has presented on numerous occasions at the International Reading Association and Illinois Reading Council conferences.
 She has provided professional development on writing, comprehension, assessment, balanced literacy, inquiry based instruction, word study, differentiation, and classroom management.